Doctor of Education in Christian Leadership (Ed.D.)

 Program Learning Outcomes

 - Appraise biblical and theological principles as they relate to educational and leadership philosophy, theory, and practice.

-- Evaluate the knowledge-base, the character qualities, and essential skillsets to lead a faith-based organization.
+- Evaluate the foundational knowledge-base, the character qualities, and essential skill sets to effectively lead a faith-based organization.

 - Synthesize teaching, learning, and group theory as foundational elements of effective leadership.

 - Create an original program, product, or process that demonstrates doctoral-level knowledge of the literature of the discipline, scholarship, professionalism, and application.

 In addition to general requirements for admission to the School of Divinity, applicants for admission to the Doctor of Education in Christian Leadership must submit the following for review:

 - An earned seminary degree or graduate degree with at least 36 hours from a regionally accredited seminary or university.
 All official transcripts must be submitted as part of the application process.